-The empirical study we conducted provides formative validation for the value of transferring the concept of seamful design into XAI, as well as our proposed design process to operationalize the concept.
-In this section, based on our empirical findings, we reflect on the roles of seamful XAI can play in expanding the design space of XAI and enabling RAI practices, as well broader implications for research and practices around AI technologies.
+Our study provides formative validation for the value of transferring and operationalizing the concept of seamful design into XAI.
+In this section, based on our empirical findings, we reflect on the roles Seamful XAI can play in expanding the design space of XAI, enabling RAI practices, and broader implications for research and practices around AI technologies.